 While many sector watchers remain bullish on the promise of uranium as a carbon-free energy source, financial analyst Jayant Bhandari isn’t convinced it’s U3O8’s time.

 “Unless you think your mining company makes money at US$25 per pound of uranium, it makes absolutely no sense to participate in this hype,” Bhandari said while in attendance at the Sprott Natural Resource Symposium during the summer.
 “People get caught up in these trends and (the) hype of any specific commodity, and they lose a lot of money and you see empty conferences.”

 Uranium dipped below its US$25 range in mid-September, but ended the quarter at US$25.39.

-Uranium trends Q4: Price hits year low as uncertainty stretches on
+Uranium trends Q4: Price hits year-to-date low

 “I’m a big believer in uranium; I think it’s clean energy.
 I think we need energy and copper — but energy of some type to produce the infrastructure that we need going forward, and by going forward I mean the next 20 to 30 years,” he explained.
 “I think if you’re a believer in deep value, and I always am, then uranium is the way to go.”

-In a late July interview with Rick Rule of Sprott (TSX:SII,OTC Pink:SPOXF), the veteran investor told INN he sees uranium switching from a bear to bull market in 2020.
+In a late July interview with Rick Rule of Sprott (TSX:SII,OTC Pink:SPOXF), the veteran investor told INN he sees uranium switching from a bear market to bull market in 2020.

 “I see gold moving this year and uranium moving next year,” said Rule.
-“But the truth is that when uranium markets move the impacts on uranium stocks are more dramatic than any other stocks in the resource sector … When the uranium price does move, the anticipation that you’ll see from investors crowding into the few remaining uranium stocks on the planet, I think, will be very dramatic.”
+“But the truth is that when uranium markets move, the impacts on uranium stocks are more dramatic than any other stocks in the resource sector … When the uranium price does move, the anticipation that you’ll see from investors crowding into the few remaining uranium stocks on the planet, I think, will be very dramatic.”